Samantha171/shortify/README.md

 ## Assumptions Made

-1. Each user can create multiple short links for the same URL — useful for different expiry dates or aliases
+1. Each user cannot create multiple short links for the same URL — existing short link is reused to avoid duplication
 2. Short codes are generated using nanoid (7 characters) — collision probability is negligible
 3. Click count is incremented on every redirect regardless of unique visits
 4. Geolocation is tracked asynchronously — redirect is never delayed for geo lookup
 5. QR codes are generated on-demand in the browser — not stored in DB
 6. Expired links redirect to a dedicated /expired page instead of returning a 404
-7. JWT tokens are stored in localStorage — suitable for a hackathon context
+7. JWT tokens are stored in localStorage
 8. Free tier services are used — Render may have cold start delays of 30-60 seconds after inactivity
 9. Browser and device detection is based on user-agent string parsing — may not be 100% accurate for all clients
 10. Public stats pages are accessible without authentication — no sensitive data is exposed